xaur/decred-news/journal-template.md

 ## Outreach

-{ overview of outreach/communications/marketing/PR activity for past month and any short-term plans }
+{ overview of outreach/communications/marketing/PR activity for past month and any short-term plans.
+"Outreach" is anything about "sending the message out" }

 ## Events